 In July 2020, TikTok launched its $200 million Creator Fund encouraging users to showcase their voices on the platform.
 The company estimates the fund will grow to $1 billion by 2023.

-To apply for the Creator Fund, users need to meet the following requirements:
+To apply for the Creativity Program (formerly called the Creator Fund), users need to meet the following requirements:

 Be at least 18 years-old